 Demonstrate good practice in client service so as to minimise the risk of complaints, and ensure that the complaints regime in Scotland is known and understood by everyone that he or she has responsibility for and in particular to be able to:

-- Ensure compliance with the standards of service laid down by the LSS
+- Ensure compliance with the standards of service laid down by the Law Society

 - Monitor client communication to ensure good practice and consistent standards of service

 - Support the role of the client relations manager and ensure adherence to internal complaints procedures

 - Communicate the role of the SLCC and ensure compliance with its complaint handling processes

 Demonstrate and promote adherence to all ethical standards and in particular to be able to: